Definitions of Terms

 Resources

-Resources are the Inputs, Outputs, and Components of a process, including physical machines, files, or ink.
-Inputs are what the process uses and an Output is the result.
+Resources are the requirements and results of a process, including physical machines, files, or ink.
+Requirements are what the process uses and the results are just that- the result of a process.
 Resources are used to produce the product and can be broken down as follows:

 Inks - includes process ink such as CMYK as well as PMS or spot color inks.